arminc/arminc.github.io/_posts/2013-01-12-virtualbox-4-2-performance-in-ubuntu-12-04.md

   - ubuntu
   - virtualbox
   - workstation
+description: I am using VirtualBox for a long time now, although i know there is an performance penalty i never bothered to check how big it was.
+I got curious and though maybe I should test this to see how it works out.
+This is not an scientific test or anything fancy just a simple tests that show a difference in performance between the hardware and VirtualBox 4.2.
 ---
 I am using VirtualBox for a long time now, although i know there is an performance penalty i never bothered to check how big it was.
 I got curious and though maybe I should test this to see how it works out.
-This is not an scientific test or anything fancy just a simple tests that show a difference in performance between the hardware and VirtualBox 4.2. <!--more-->
+This is not an scientific test or anything fancy just a simple tests that show a difference in performance between the hardware and VirtualBox 4.2.

 **The machine I am running this test on is:**